R Street Institute

-The R Street Institute is an American center-right think tank headquartered in Washington, D.C.
-The institute's stated mission is to "engage in policy research and outreach to promote free markets and limited, effective government."
-R Street was established in 2012 when its founders split from the Heartland Institute out of disagreement with Heartland's public denial of the scientific consensus on climate change.
-It has branch offices across the U.S.
+The R Street Institute is an American center-right think tank headquartered in Washington, DC.
+Its stated mission is to "engage in policy research and outreach to promote free markets and limited, effective government."
+R Street was established in 2012, when its founders split from the Heartland Institute out of disagreement with Heartland's public denial of the scientific consensus on climate change.
+R Street has branch offices across the United States.

 History

 Formation

-On Thursday, May 3, 2012, the Heartland Institute launched a digital billboard ad campaign in the Chicago area featuring a photo of Ted Kaczynski, (the "Unabomber"), and asking the question, "I still believe in global warming, do you?"
-The Institute planned for the campaign to later feature cult leader Charles Manson, communist leader Fidel Castro and perhaps Osama bin Laden, asking the same question.
-In a statement, the Institute justified the billboards saying "the most prominent advocates of global warming aren't scientists.
+On Thursday, May 3, 2012, the Heartland Institute launched a digital billboard ad campaign in the Chicago area featuring a photo of Ted Kaczynski, the "Unabomber," with the caption "I still believe in global warming, do you?"
+Heartland planned for the campaign to later feature cult leader Charles Manson, the Cuban communist leader Fidel Castro, and perhaps Osama bin Laden asking the same question.
+In a statement, Heartland justified the billboards by stating that "the most prominent advocates of global warming aren't scientists.
 They are murderers, tyrants, and madmen."
-Facing public backlash to the billboards, Heartland canceled the campaign within 24 hours.
+Facing public backlash to the billboards, Heartland canceled its campaign within 24 hours.

-Leadership of Heartland's Washington-based Center on Finance, Insurance and Real Estate, whose work often had been entwined with environmental policies, were quoted in the wake of the billboard campaign noting that they only learned of the campaign from an emailed press release and that it reflected poorly on the center.
+The leadership of Heartland's Washington-based Center on Finance, Insurance and Real Estate, whose work had often been entwined with environmental policies, was quoted in the wake of the billboard campaign as noting that it had learned of the campaign only from an emailed press release and that it reflected poorly on the center.
 On May 11, 2012, Heartland announced that the center would spin off into a separate organization, effective May 31.

 On May 14, 2012, Slate reported that the spin-off group would be dubbed the R Street Institute and quoted spokesman R.J.
-Lehmann as noting that, unlike Heartland, R Street "will not promote climate change skepticism."
-Following R Street's break from Heartland, climate activist group Forecast the Facts estimated that roughly $1.3 million of Heartland's proposed $2.3 million in projected corporate funding had been withdrawn from the institute, as donors Pfizer, Amgen, LKQ, Credit Union National Association, GlaxoSmithKline, Bayer, Verizon, the Wisconsin Insurance Alliance, BB&T, PepsiCo, Farmers Insurance Group, Eli Lilly, USAA, Nationwide Mutual Insurance Co., RenaissanceRe, XL Group, Allied World Assurance Co., State Farm, Diageo, ABIR and General Motors all either pulled their sponsorships or announced that they would not support Heartland in the future.
+Lehmann as noting that unlike Heartland, R Street "will not promote climate change skepticism."
+Following R Street's break from Heartland, climate activist group Forecast the Facts estimated that roughly $1.3 million of Heartland's proposed $2.3 million in projected corporate funding had been withdrawn, as the donors Pfizer, Amgen, LKQ, Credit Union National Association, GlaxoSmithKline, Bayer, Verizon, the Wisconsin Insurance Alliance, BB&T, PepsiCo, Farmers Insurance Group, Eli Lilly, USAA, Nationwide Mutual Insurance Co., RenaissanceRe, XL Group, Allied World Assurance Co., State Farm, Diageo, ABIR, and General Motors had either pulled their sponsorships or announced that they would not support Heartland in the future.

 CARES Act funding

 During the 2020 COVID-19 pandemic, the group received assistance between $1 million and $2 million in federally backed small business loans from Sandy Spring Bank as part of the Paycheck Protection Program.
 The nonprofit stated it would allow them to retain 61 jobs.
 The R Street Institute was one of several libertarian groups to receive assistance through the CARES Act.
-The group's president said the R Street Institute supports the Act and supports making all PPP loan applicants public, stating "Our position has never been that the government had no role in the economy...[this] is exactly the sort of situation where we do support government intervention."
+Its president stated that it supported the Act, as well as making all PPP loan applicants public: "Our position has never been that the government had no role in the economy...[this] is exactly the sort of situation where we do support government intervention."